aliraza944/jokes-cli/README.md

 	</h1>
 </div>

-# funny-jokes-cli

-A simple CLI that prints random or specific type joke on your command line interface.
+>A simple CLI that prints random or specific type joke on your command line interface.

 ## How to use